 No amount of experience or training can help one to ease or minimize the situation.

 When we discuss special areas such as:

-- Outcome: Does “excellent long-term results” mean a ten-year survival for a 3-year old– your child living long enough to be frustrated by death at the age of thirteen?
-We parents think only of 50 and 60 year plans.
+- Outcome: Do “excellent long-term results” mean a ten-year survival for a 3-year old– your child living long enough to be frustrated by death at the age of thirteen?
+We parents think only of 50 and 60-year plans.
 Five- and ten-year plans are unacceptable.
 We want to know that our grandchildren will not live to see their parents die at a young age.

 - Quality of life: Does that mean that a 5-year old child will have no hair, be skinny and slow to walk and play with his friends and classmates?
 How can we parents bear to live through the process of trying to give our child a childhood instead of a world of I.V. tubes, doctors who speak of life-and-death, hospital corridors and toys that our children will never play with?

 - Doctors: Who are they?
 Can we do anything to keep them human, warm, and caring for our child?
 How do we deal with our own resentment for the fearful news, difficult therapies, and their human frailty?
 How do we keep our child happy to see them?
 Most children cringe at the mere mention of visiting a doctor-with-a-shot-to-give, or a visit to the dentist with his drills and instruments.